Iforgotmybrain/Basic-Text-Game/README.md

 # Tales From the Road

+# 6/28/19 Reminder
+Just reminding you that good feedback will help me tremendously with developing this project.
+I’m the only one looking over this project right now, and while I hold myself to what I consider a decent standard, I don’t always pick up on everything.
+If you have anything you want to say about the project, have any questions, or anything else, please let me know on here or on twitter.
+My handle on twitter is the same as on here, @Iforgotmybrain.

 # 6/17/19 First Release Update

 I released the first version of Tales from the Road today, the game is still very much in development but I feel it’s at a point where it can sort of ‘stand on its own’ so to say.
 Now I can start advertising it.
 The game was formerly just known as text game but after thinking about it for a while I decided to name it Tales From the Past for the first release.
 I feel the name fits the scope of the game very well considering the story is going to be about a road trip, and the fact that the game is set in a fictional world.